The video experts blog

 How to Live Stream in HD

 Improved technology and faster internet speeds mean that broadcasting HD live streaming is easier to achieve than ever before.
-However, there are several factors that affect the delivery of HD live streaming to your viewers.

-The two main factors that contribute to the picture clarity of your live stream are your upload speeds and your viewers’ internet speed.
+Two other factors that contribute to the picture clarity of your live stream are your upload speeds and your viewers’ internet speed.

-Connection Speed Requirements for HD Live Streaming
+Upload Speed Requirements for HD Live Streaming

 Video delivery depends on a few factors, spanning the broadcasting to the viewing side of the equation.
 Two main factors that yield a “laggy” or “choppy” video include the viewer’s bandwidth and the broadcaster’s internet speed.

-To get the best quality stream, video broadcasters must pay attention to their own upload speeds.
+To get the best quality HD live stream, video broadcasters must pay attention to their own upload speeds.
 In general, you want the upload speed of your connection to be at least double that of the anticipated stream.
 In theory, you can raise this speed up to 80% of the internet’s connection speed.

 The FCC provides a broadband speed guide for average US households.
+The upload requirements for streaming videos of different qualities are as follows:

 Multi-Bitrate Streaming: How it Enhances Video Quality